gschmutz/twitter-streaming-demo/README.md

 SELECT * FROM tweet_json_s EMIT CHANGES;
 ```

-We have to specify the emit changes, as we are querying from a stream and by that the data is continuously pushed into the query (so called push query).
+We have to specify the `EMIT CHANGES` clause, as we are querying from a stream and therefore the data is continuously pushed into the query (so called push query).

 We can also selectively only return the data we are interested in, i.e. the `id`, the `text` and the `source` fields.